cdomingo0409/ecommerce-sales-analysis-sql-tableau/README.md

+🗺️ Key Business Question: Which States Place the Most Orders?

+To understand geopgraphic demand, orders were linked to customer location data and aggregated by state.
+Distinct orders were counted to ensure demand volume was measured accurately without inflating results due to multiple item purchaes.

+Key Insight:

+A small number of states accounts for a large share of total orders, indicating concentrated demand in specific regions.
+These states represent key markets for customer acquisition, logistics planning, and targeted growth strategies.

 **SQLite date functions and fallback logic were used throughout the analysis to account for text-based timestamps and incomplete category data.**